jeffreykegler/personal/timeline.md

 And this time the solution requires no additional bookkeeping.

 # 2004

 Bryan Ford publishes his paper on PEG.
-Implementers by now are avoiding YACC, and it seems as if there might soon be no syntax-driven algorithms in practical use.
 Ford fills this gap by repackaging the nearly-forgotten GTDPL.
 Ford adds packratting, so that PEG is always linear, and provides PEG with an attractive new syntax.

+Implementers by now are avoiding YACC, but the demand for syntax-driven parsers remains.
+PEG is not, in fact, syntax-driven, but it uses the same BNF notation, and many users don't know the difference.
-But nothing has been done to change
+And nothing has been done to change
 [the problematic
 behaviors](http://jeffreykegler.github.io/Ocean-of-Awareness-blog/individual/2015/03/peg.html)
 of GTDPL.